Work With Me

 You've probably taken a personality test before: Myers-Briggs, Enneagram, StrengthsFinder.
 You learned something interesting about yourself, nodded along, and then not much changed.

 The Energy Leadership® Index (ELI) is different.
 It's an attitudinal assessment, meaning it doesn't put you in a box.
-It measures how you're currently approaching the world: the energy you bring to decisions, what's quietly draining you, and the mindset patterns that might be shaping your choices without you realizing it.
+It measures how you're currently approaching the world: the energy you bring to decisions, what's draining you and the mindset patterns that might be shaping your choices without you realizing it.
 Because those things shift, the insights are immediately useful, not just "interesting to know."

 - A concrete snapshot of the attitudes and energy you're bringing to decisions right now (and yes, there's a research-backed framework for this!)